Climax (2018 film): Filming

 There was no clear ending in mind while the actors were improvising.
 According to Noé, the only narrative directive given to the cast about the end of the story was that "the most fragile ones would die at the end!
 Only the strong survive."
 The interview tapes featured early in the film were not originally planned, but Noé's line producer suggested that the cast should have talked more in the film, and came up with the idea of interviewing them for possible extra footage for the home media release; it was eventually added to the film.
 Those scenes were also completely improvised.

-While he had also featured drugs in previous films, Noé decided to have a different approach in Climax: "I didn’t want to do any visual or sound effects to reproduce the feeling you are having when you’re on drugs.
+While he had also featured drugs in previous films, Noé decided to have a different approach in Climax: "I didn't want to do any visual or sound effects to reproduce the feeling you are having when you're on drugs.
 I thought it would be funny to do it the other way, like shoot almost documentary style with long cuts, seeing how the effects of drugs and alcohol are experienced, how its seen from the outside.
 Like how it all shows and not how it feels."
 He also left the cast free to have their characters react to LSD in whichever way they preferred, as people can react very differently to it in real life: "They were all quite keen to get to the second part of the shoot, with the drugs and everything going crazy.
 I showed them all these videos; people high on LSD, mushrooms, crack, whatever.
 Then after, I asked each one how they would want to portray their own craziness."

 Music

-The soundtrack features music by Daft Punk, Aphex Twin, Giorgio Moroder, Soft Cell, Dopplereffekt, Cerrone, and Chris Carter amongst others, as well as two original songs by Daft Punk’s Thomas Bangalter, who had previously composed the score to Noé’s Irréversible.
+The soundtrack features music by Daft Punk, Aphex Twin, Giorgio Moroder, Soft Cell, Dopplereffekt, Cerrone, and Chris Carter amongst others, as well as an original song by Daft Punk's Thomas Bangalter, who had previously composed the score to Noé's Irréversible.

 Release

-The film premiered on 13 May 2018 at the Cannes Film Festival, screening in the Directors' Fortnight section where it won the Art Cinema Award.
+Climax premiered on 13 May 2018 at the Cannes Film Festival, screening in the Directors' Fortnight section where it won the Art Cinema Award.

 The film was released in France on 19 September 2018 by Wild Bunch Distribution and in Belgium on 21 November 2018 by O'Brother Distribution.
 It was released in the United Kingdom on 21 September 2018 by Arrow Films, and in the United States on 1 March 2019 by A24.